fivestreet/remax-connector/data-sent-to-integra.md

 # Data sent to Integra

-Webhooks to api endpoints to be provided by Integra and a rough structure of the json representation that should be expected.
+A rough structure of the json representation that should be expected by integra api endpoints.

 ## Agent